-The Simon School PhD Program in Accounting provides students with the opportunity to make substantive contributions to the literature by taking advantage of the Simon School's strong economics and quantitative training.
-At the Simon School, accounting is not viewed as a separate academic discipline, but rather is perceived as an integral part of applied economics.
-By studying accounting and accounting phenomena from the perspective of an applied financial economist, an accounting researcher can provide evidence that potentially affects such diverse areas as the theory of the firm, corporate finance, the economics of regulation, and capital market efficiency. .
+The Simon Business School PhD Program in Accounting provides students with the opportunity to make substantive contributions to the literature by taking advantage of the Simon School's strong economics and quantitative training.
+At Simon Business School, accounting is not viewed as a separate academic discipline, but rather is perceived as an integral part of applied economics.
+By studying accounting and accounting phenomena from the perspective of an applied financial economist, an accounting researcher can provide evidence that potentially affects such diverse areas as the theory of the firm, corporate finance, the economics of regulation, and capital market efficiency.

 In the second year, students are expected to take PhD level courses in Accounting and Finance.
 In addition, participation in Accounting, Finance, and Applied Economics seminars is required.
 This training provides the foundation from which to develop research topics/ideas in general, and a thesis topic in specific.
 Students are required to submit a paper by September 1 of their third year.
 This paper will be presented in AEC510 or in an Accounting Workshop the fall of the student's third year and serves as the student's Accounting Qualifying Exam.